johnmpsherwin-zz/Framer-Bottom-Navigation/ReadMe.md

 bottomNavigation = new BottomNavigation
 ```

-This will create a Bottom Navigation component in it's default state with 4 items using icons that are pulled in from [Google's Material Icons](https://material.io/icons/).
+This will create a Bottom Navigation component in it's default state with 4 items using icons that are pulled in from <a href="https://material.io/icons/">Google's Material Icons</a>.

 ## Customising
 The items are created using an array with multiple nested arrays.
 Each nested array should contain 3 elements, the label name, the icon name, and the color.
 The color is the color bar background will be set as when the item is selected.